Last Updated on December 14, 2022 by Katie

 1. Decide if You Actually Want to Be a Transcriptionist

-If you decide transcription isn’t for you, there are many other work from home jobs and side hustles to make money.
-Check these out:
+If you decide transcription isn’t for you, there are many other work-from-home jobs to make money.

 - How To Work From Home as a Writer in 7 Easy Steps